ohlogic/auto_python_rapydscript/README.md

-The project has since grown to innovate quick tags for python source code that use asp like tags of <% and %> to denote triple quoted strings, useful new format variable tags to allow curly braces within JavaScript without escaping them (i.e., two curly braces to represent one within python triple quoted stings), as well as the innovative feature of hexadecimal tags to send content to the web browser.
+The project has since grown to innovate quick tags for python source code that use asp like tags of <% and %> to denote triple quoted strings, useful new format variable tags to allow curly braces within JavaScript without escaping them (i.e., two curly braces to represent one within python triple quoted stings), it allows syntax highlighting by text editors of a programming languauge keywords within the source code between these open and close tags, as well as the innovative feature of hexadecimal tags to send content to the web browser.

 Requirements: